railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 Subproduct Production
 +++++++++++++++++++++

-If you need to manage subproducts, you should install the module :mod:`mrp_subproduct` (Reconfigure wizard, MRP Sub- products).
+If you need to manage subproducts, you should install the module :mod:`mrp_byproduct` Go to menu menu :menuselection:`Settings --> Configuration --> Manufacturing`.And in `Order`, tick Produce several products.
 The normal behaviour of manufacturing in OpenERP enables you to manufacture several units of the same finished product from raw materials (A + B > C).
 With Subproduct management, the manufacturing result can be to have both finished products and secondary products (A + B > C + D).

 .. note:: Subproduct Material